google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 size of the module, compiling it in the middle of the rendering can cause glitches in the stream.

-Currently, the pattern B is only supported behind the experimental flag because it requires WebAssembly structured cloning.
+Currently, the pattern B is only supported behind an experimental flag because it requires WebAssembly structured cloning.
 (`chrome://flags/#enable-webassembly`)
 If a WASM module should be a part of your AWN design, passing it through AWN